Domestic Assault Attorneys in St. Louis and St. Charles

 • the person knowingly causes physical contact with such domestic victim knowing he or she will regard the contact as offensive;

-• or the person knowingly attempts to cause or causes the isolation of such domestic victim by unreasonably and substantially restricting or limiting his or her access to other persons, telecommunication devices, or transportation for the purpose of isolation.
+• or the person knowingly attempts to cause or causes the isolation of such domestic victim by unreasonably and substantially restricting or limiting his or her access to other people, telecommunication devices, or transportation for the purpose of isolation.

 Fourth-degree domestic assault is categorized uniquely as a misdemeanor.
 However, if the accused has a history of assault, this charge can escalate to a Class E felony.